DrugRehab.com provides information regarding illicit and prescription drug

 “Reports of so-called ‘Narcan parties’ are another example of the media sensationalizing unusual events surrounding drug addiction in a way that doesn’t help or protect people,” Ball said in a statement.
 “This media reporting adds to the stigma of addiction and diminishes the importance of a medicine that has saved thousands of lives.”

-Allison Walsh of Advanced Recovery Systems agreed.
-The vice president of business development and branding said that intake specialists at ARS’s rehab centers hadn’t heard of clients participating in Narcan parties.
+Hunter Medford of Advanced Recovery Systems agreed.
+The vice president of digital marketing said that intake specialists at ARS’s rehab centers hadn’t heard of clients participating in Narcan parties.
 ARS operates rehab facilities across the country.

 Users on Reddit have also been critical of the media reports.
 Many questioned why a person would waste money on heroin if they were planning to reverse the effects of the drug.